Sanjaykanth-sk/Ai-based-welcome-system/README.md

 pyttsx3: For text-to-speech conversion.
 Functionality:

-Captures an image from the camera.
-Converts the image to grayscale.
-Uses a pre-trained Haar Cascade classifier to detect faces.
-Draws rectangles around detected faces.
-Uses text-to-speech to indicate the number of faces detected.
-Based on this, here's a suitable README file content for your project:

-Face Detection with Audio Feedback
+Face Detection with Audio output
-This project demonstrates a simple face detection application using OpenCV and text-to-speech feedback using pyttsx3.
+This project demonstrates a simple face detection application using OpenCV and text-to-speech output using pyttsx3.

 Features
 Captures real-time video from the webcam.